TRA3H/Ward/README.md

 Ward is a cutting-edge API designed to analyze images and identify the type of clothing depicted.
 Built for integration with a React-based web application, Ward offers a seamless backend service for users looking to classify clothing from photos.

+## Website Try it Out

+For a full-fledged user interface experience, visit the Ward web application (URL to be added).

 ## Features

 - **Image Classification:** Upload an image to the API, and get instant predictions on the type of clothing.